carj/pyPreservica/docs/entity.rst

 For example relationships may be used to link different editions of the same work, or a translation of an existing document etc.

-Any type of relationship is supported, for example the The Dublin Core Metadata Initiative provide a set of standard relationships between entities, and these have been provided as part of the Relationship class, but any text string is allowed for the relationship type.
+Any type of relationship is supported, for example The Dublin Core Metadata Initiative provide a set of standard relationships between entities, and these have been provided as part of the Relationship class, but any text string is allowed for the relationship type.

 .. code-block:: python